 Road and Track magazine agrees: it actually harms the engine.

 Running our cars comes at a price: fuel combustion creates CO2 pollution and contributes to climate change.
 Responsible car owners use as little fuel as possible, especially when there’s better way of warming up your car in winter.

 You may be thinking that idling your car all winter doesn’t hurt, but because so many people still do it, it all adds up to a big problem.
 In Toronto, diesel vehicles alone waste over 90 million litres of fuel every year, which results in the release of over 215,000 tonnes of CO2 into our atmosphere.
 When you consider all the other cities, plus all the private cars, you’ll see that it all adds up to a big problem.

-Any time fossil fuels burn (even the cleaner burning fuels of today), some of the gasses produced are toxic.
+Any time fossil fuels burn (even the cleaner-burning fuels of today), some of the gasses produced are toxic.
 CO (carbon monoxide) is odourless and colourless but still can kill.
-There are also small amounts of nitrogen oxides (NOx) which contribute to the creation of harmful ground-level ozone.
+There are also small amounts of nitrogen oxides (NOx) that contribute to the creation of harmful ground-level ozone.
 Ozone is a known lung irritant.

 If you idle your car in an enclosed space, the accumulation of the toxic gasses can and does kill people.
 In fact, in the US hundreds of people every year die accidentally from vehicle-related carbon monoxide poisoning.